iamstgt/How_gc_Works/README.md

 Finally, the assembly is compiled into machine code that can be executed on a target CPU architecture.

 The corresponding code for this step (for the x86 architecture); https://github.com/golang/go/tree/master/src/cmd/compile/internal/x86

+There's one more step to generate the ready-to-use output.
+This is not a role of gc, but rather the linker that combines multiple object files into one and generates an executable binary that is executed by CPU.